substack/throughout/readme.markdown

 # throughout

-Apply a through stream to the output side of another through stream.
+Apply a through stream to the output side of another through stream, preserving the first stream as input in the returned stream.

 # example